-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 4.1 What types of insurance companies are typically found in your jurisdiction?

-- limited liability company;
+- a limited liability company;

-- cooperative; or
+- a cooperative; or

-- mutual business, for insurance companies established before the enactment of the Insurance Law.
+- a mutual business, for insurance companies established before the enactment of the Insurance Law.

 In terms of market practice, insurance companies in Indonesia usually take the form of a limited liability company.
 The Investment Law (25/2007), as amended, further requires foreign investment companies – including those in the insurance sector – to be established in the form of a limited liability company.